 Micron (MU) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the chipmaker had gained 20.08% in the past month.
-In that same time, the Computer and Technology sector gained 3.47%, while the S&P 500 gained 2.99%.
+Prior to today's trading, shares of the chipmaker had gained 14.94% over the past month.
+This has outpaced the Computer and Technology sector's gain of 4.15% and the S&P 500's gain of 4.17% in that time.

-Investors will be hoping for strength from MU as it approaches its next earnings release, which is expected to be September 26, 2019.
-The company is expected to report EPS of $0.46, down 86.97% from the prior-year quarter.
+MU will be looking to display strength as it nears its next earnings release, which is expected to be September 26, 2019.
+The company is expected to report EPS of $0.48, down 86.4% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $4.51 billion, down 46.51% from the year-ago period.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 1.91% higher.
-MU is holding a Zacks Rank of #2 (Buy) right now.
+MU is currently sporting a Zacks Rank of #2 (Buy).

-Digging into valuation, MU currently has a Forward P/E ratio of 19.86.
-For comparison, its industry has an average Forward P/E of 19.86, which means MU is trading at a no noticeable deviation to the group.
+Investors should also note MU's current valuation metrics, including its Forward P/E ratio of 20.
+This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 20.

 The Semiconductor Memory industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 4, which puts it in the top 2% of all 250+ industries.
+This group has a Zacks Industry Rank of 2, putting it in the top 1% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.